cyberbobjr/cakephp-Openweathermap/README.md

     }
 ```

-Everytime you fetch weatherdata, the component check if the request is more than 6 hours old, otherwise the component will return weatherdata from cache.
+Everytime you fetch weatherdata, the component check if the request is more than 6 hours old, otherwise the component will return weatherdata from database instead of updating it.

 ## Future
 I'm coding a Weather Helper which can display icon (css) or image from weather information.